The Critical Corporation Project

 Paddy Ireland (Bristol - Law) - Paddy Ireland is a Professor of Law at the University of Bristol Law School, where he teaches corporate governance.
 He has written extensively on the history of company law and corporate theory.
 Selected publications include Limited Liability, Rights of Control and the Problem of Corporate Irresponsibility, Cambridge Journal of Economics, 2010; Ireland, P. & Pillay, R.G.: Corporate Social Responsibility in a Neoliberal Age In: Ytting, P. and Marques, J.: Corporate Social Responsibility and Regulatory Governance, Palgrave Macmillan, pp. 77-104, 2009; Ireland, P.: Financialization and Corporate Governance, Northern Ireland Legal Quarterly, 60 (1). pp. 15-34, 2009.

-Andrew Jones (City - Economic Geography) - Professor Andrew Jones is Dean of the School of Arts & Social Sciences and Professor of Economic Geography at City University London.
+Andrew Jones (City - Economic Geography) - Professor Andrew Jones is Professor of Economic Geography at City University London.
 He is an inter-disciplinary social scientist with a background as an economic geographer.
 His interest in issues of globalisation has seen him contribute to studies in the fields of political science, sociology and management studies.
 His research focuses on global economy, including firms, governing organisations and the activities of key individuals.
 His most recent books include Jones, A.: Human Geography: The Basics, Routledge, 2012, and Jones, A.: The Economic Geography of the UK, Routledge, 2010 and Jones, A.: Globalization: Key Thinkers, Routledge, 2010.

 Suntae Kim (UMich - Management) - Suntae Kim is a doctoral candidate in Management & Organizations supervised by Jerry Davis and Jeffrey Sanchez-Burks.
 His publications and works in progress include Angela K.-y.
 Leung, Suntae Kim, Evan Polman, Laysee Ong, Lin Qiu, Jack A. Goncalo, and Jeffrey Sanchez-Burks: Embodied Metaphors and Creative "Acts" Psychological Science, 23(5) (2012) 502-9; and Suntae Kim: The Emergence and Diffusion of B Corporations: Power and Social Movement Perspective.